fahimahghazali/Product-multinomial-model/README.md

 <h1 align="center">Product multinomial model</h1>

 ### Project Objective
-This repository is a compilation of the R codes and the final submission of my first coursework doing MATH20811 Practical Statistics.
-The whole report focuses on correlation coefficients, mainly Pearson's and Spearman's as well as an introduction consisting of descriptive statistics.
-The main body of the report talks about hypothesis testing on the correlation coefficient using Fisher's Z-transform statistic.
-The distribution of said statistic is then further explored through data simulation in R.
+This project analyses the data provided under the multinomial distribution.
+Through this, hypothesis tests are done on the true proportions to see if all of them are equal to each other and on the true standardised residuals being zero.
+The test statistic is then sampled to confirm the assumption that it follows a chi-squared distribution.
+Complementing the tests, a further look on the confidence intervals wraps up the report.

 #### -- Project Status: [Completed]

 ### Methods used
-- regression
+- multinomial model
 - hypotheses testing
-- goodness-of-fit test

 ### Technologies
 - LateX
 - R

 ## Project Description
-The  data used for this project can be obtained from [white wine](https://github.com/fahimahghazali/Basic-statistics-and-correlations/blob/main/white_wine.csv)
+The  data used for this project can be obtained in the write up.

-The final report is writen using LateX and can be read [here](https://github.com/fahimahghazali/Basic-statistics-and-correlations/blob/main/MATH20811_CW1.pdf).
+The final report is writen using LateX and can be read [here](https://github.com/fahimahghazali/Product-multinomial-model/blob/main/cw2.pdf).

 ## Needs of this project

-- descriptive statistics
 - statistical modeling
 - writeup